-- a.
-One (1) biological science lab course - b.
-One (1) physical science lab course a.
+a.
 Three (3) courses of three (3) credit hours each must be taken from at least two (2) of the following disciplines: Sociology, Political Science, Psychology, Social Sciences, Economics a.
 Three (3) courses of three (3) credit hours each must be taken from at least two (2) of the following disciplines: Art, History, Music, Humanities, Drama, Philosophy, Literature.
-Performance courses are excluded.
+Performance and studio courses are excluded.

-Humanities 9 hours
+Humanities\\ 9 hours